 Cecina de Iquitos

-Cecina is the Amazonian version of cured meat — born from the need to preserve beef in the Amazon's hot-humid climate (where fresh meat spoils in 24 hours).
+Cecina is the Amazonian version of cured meat — born from the need to preserve pork in the Amazon's hot-humid climate (where fresh meat spoils in 24 hours).
 Iquitos (Peru's largest Amazon city) developed the local cecina recipe: salted beef strips sun-dried in racks, then cold-smoked over local woods (palo de balsa, capirona).
 The result is firmer and smokier than American jerky, with a deep umami character from the multi-day drying.
 Eaten as a snack or starter; modern Iquitos restaurants serve it sliced paper-thin with patacones and a wedge of lime.
 The traditional Iquitos market sells cecina by the strip; locals chew it like beef jerky during long Amazon boat journeys.

 A paper-thin slice of cecina is deeply savory — concentrated beef flavor, woody-smoky notes, salt-cured depth.
 The texture is chewy-toothsome (the days of drying make the meat dense).
 With a piece of crispy patacón + a wedge of lime, the dish becomes a full Amazonian starter: salty smoky meat + starchy crispy plantain + bright citrus.
 Iquitos locals eat cecina at every river-restaurant during the dry season; the smoky meat pairs with cold beer in the Amazon humidity.